 A non-stop flight is the most convenient and comfortable way to fly from Moscow to Bangkok, despite the fact that sometimes flights with transfers can cost significantly less.

 The only airline operating direct flights from Moscow to Bangkok is Aeroflot.
-Flights operate every day.
+Flights operate on Sunday, Monday, Tuesday, and Saturday.

 •